The number of people seeking cosmetic surgery procedures following obesity surgery is growing, according to researchers.

 Many patients choose a procedure known as a belt lipectomy, where excess skin is removed from the entire circumference of the waist and hips, as well as removal of excess skin and tissue from the upper arms and thighs.

-In addition, male patients often have excess skin and tissue removed from the sagging breast area, while women frequently opt to have a breast lift
+In addition, male patients often have excess skin and tissue removed from the sagging breast area, while women frequently opt to have a breast lift and implants.

 "Massive post-surgical weight loss leaves most with unsightly excess folds of skin and fat, and in some ways the patient can actually look worse, not better," commented Dr Jason Spector, lead author of the review.